-The College has well developed strategies for managing risk and strives to embed risk management in all that it does.
+The College has well-developed strategies for managing risk and strives to embed risk management in all that it does.
 Risk management processes are designed to protect its assets, reputation and financial stability.
 The governing body has overall responsibility for risk management and its approach to managing risks and internal controls is explained in the Statement on Corporate Governance.

-A risk register is maintained at the College level which is reviewed at least annually by the Audit Committee and more frequently where necessary.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+A risk register and Board Assurance Framework is maintained at the College level which is reviewed at least annually by the Audit and Risk Committee and more frequently where necessary.
+The Board Assurance Framework identifies the key risks, the likelihood of those risks occurring, their potential impact on the College, the actions being taken to reduce and mitigate the risks and the relevant assurances in place to provide for good governance and oversight of risk management.
 Risks are prioritised using a consistent scoring system.
+Risk are referenced to the corporate risk appetite statement which is reviewed annually at the start of the academic year.
+Movement of risk can be monitored.